 These deployments have allowed us to build a working knowledge on all aspects of the InfiniBand topology to the point where we’re able to utilize this expertise in determining optimum configurations to maximize efficiencies.

 With the prevalence of multiple, multi-core processors in server and storage systems, overall platform efficiency as well as CPU and memory utilization depends increasingly on interconnect bandwidth and latency.

-We have long-standing relationships with the major IB vendors, which allow us to offer faster turnaround times, better pricing and outstanding support for your IB cluster.
+We have long-standing relationship with the major InfiniBand vendor, which allow us to offer faster turnaround times, better pricing and outstanding support for your InfiniBand cluster.

 Our Pinnacle compute nodes can ship with either QDR- or FDR-integrated IB adapters (Opteron-based nodes ship with integrated QDR adapters).
 We also offer the option of discrete single- and dual-port cards.
 These cards include Mellanox’s Virtual Protocol Interconnect technology, which allows these host channel adapters to function as either IB, 10Gb/s or 40Gb/s interconnects.

 Quad Data Rate

 - PCI-e Gen 3.0 x8

 - PCI-e Gen 3.0 x16

 We offer many different IB switch configurations, from eight-port standalone switches to 648-port behemoths to using multiple stacking 36-port switches in a fat tree topology (described below).
 We also offer InfiniBand in different subscription rates, and we’ll work with you to determine which speed is right for you.
 Rely on our experience in providing optimal solutions to your high performance computing needs.